kkacsh321/robotf-ai-suite/README.md

 Thanks to [openwebui](https://github.com/open-webui)

+[flowise](https://github.com/FlowiseAI/Flowise) is a great project for building AI/LLM workflows and agents!

 We love [comfyui](https://github.com/comfyanonymous/ComfyUI) and [YanWenKun](https://github.com/YanWenKun/ComfyUI-Docker) for maintaining the docker images.

 Shoutout to [j4ys0n](https://github.com/j4ys0n/local-ai-stack) Who gave some original inspiration for this.
 See his repo in link.